 A Memorandum of Cooperation (MoC) signed on 20 September 2011 between the Secretariat of the Convention on Biological Diversity (CBD) and 27 international agencies, organizations and environmental conventions, aims to achieve and implement the Strategic Plan for Biodiversity and its Aichi Targets.
 Two more organizations have joined since.

 The BirdLife Strategy 2013-2020 is directly linked to, and fully supportive of, the CBD Strategic Plan for Biodiversity.
 A Memorandum of Understanding with the Convention is a platform for coordination of activities in support of achieving the 20 Aichi Targets.
-BirdLife Partnership of 121 national organisations is working to conserve birds, their habitats and global biodiversity, working with... more
+BirdLife Partnership of 121 national organisations is working to conserve birds, their habitats and global biodiversity, working with pe... more

 The Convention on Biological Diversity is an international treaty for the conservation of biodiversity, the sustainable use of the components of biodiversity and the equitable sharing of the benefits derived from the use of genetic resources.
 With 196 Parties so far, the Convention has near universal participation among countries.
-The Convention seeks to address all threats to biodiversity a... more
+The Convention seeks to address all threats to biodiversity and eco... more

 As an environmental treaty under the aegis of the United Nations Environment Programme, CMS provides a global platform for the conservation and sustainable use of migratory animals and their habitats.
-CMS brings together the States through which migratory animals pass, the Range States, and lays the legal foundation for internationally coordinated conservation measures throughout a migratory r... more
+CMS brings together the States through which migratory animals pass, the Range States, and lays the legal foundation for internationally coordinated conservation measures throughout a migratory range... more

 CITES Strategic Vision 2008-2020 (Resolution Conf.
-16.3): At its 16th meeting (Bangkok, 2013), the Conference of the Parties extended the validity of the Strategic Vision and Action Plan to 2020 and included amendments to contribute to the achievement of the Strategic Plan for Biodiversity 2011-2020 and the relevant Aichi Biodiversity Targets adopted by the Parties to the Convention on Biologi... more
+16.3): At its 16th meeting (Bangkok, 2013), the Conference of the Parties extended the validity of the Strategic Vision and Action Plan to 2020 and included amendments to contribute to the achievement of the Strategic Plan for Biodiversity 2011-2020 and the relevant Aichi Biodiversity Targets adopted by the Parties to the Convention on Biological... more

 Achieving food security for all is at the heart of FAO's efforts – to make sure people have regular access to enough high-quality food to lead active, healthy lives.
-Our three main goals are: the eradication of hunger, food insecurity and malnutrition; the elimination of poverty and the driving forward of economic and social progress for all; and, the sustainable management and utilization of na... more
+Our three main goals are: the eradication of hunger, food insecurity and malnutrition; the elimination of poverty and the driving forward of economic and social progress for all; and, the sustainable management and utilization of natu... more

 The Global Environment Facility is the financial mechanism of the Convention on Biological Diversity and as such has supported the implementation of the Strategic Plan for Biodiversity, 2011-2020 and the Aichi Targets since their inception.